suffolklibraries/sljekyll/_libraries/newmarket-library.md

 branch-for-sale: "Poetry book collated by Newmarket Library Friend Christine - £5 each with all proceeds to Friends of Newmarket Library and St Nicholas Hospice.
 Three volumes of poetry by local poet Yvonne Zellen - £5 each with all proceeds to charity. £1 from every sale goes to Newmarket Library."
 breadcrumb: y
-branch-news: 'The library will close at 1pm on Christmas Eve.'
+branch-news: 'The library will close at 1pm on Christmas Eve and 5pm on Friday 29 December.'
 ---